joealewine/blockchain-rhos/console-ocp-about.md

 **GROW --- Scalability and flexibility**
 - **Choose your compute**.
 You have the flexibility to decide the amount of CPU, memory, and storage you want to provision in your Kubernetes cluster.
 For more information, see [How the console interacts with your Kubernetes cluster](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-govern#ibp-console-govern-iks-console-interaction).
 - **Scale** up and down the resources in your Kubernetes cluster, paying for only what you need.
 For more information, see [Pricing](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-rhos-pricing).
-- **Disaster recovery and multizone high availability.** This ability duplicates your Kubernetes deployment across zones, enabling high availability (HA) of your components and disaster recovery (DR).
+- **Disaster recovery and multizone high availability (HA).** This ability duplicates your node deployment across zones, enabling zero down time of your components and disaster recovery (DR).
 - **Run Anywhere**.
 Thanks to the **unified codebase** of the {{site.data.keyword.blockchainfull_notm}} Platform console, it is possible to run your components on any x86_64 Kubernetes v1.11 or higher container platform.

 ## Considerations and limitations